electricimp/Wiznet_5500/DHCP/README.md

 ## Extended Example For imp005 ##

-Please see [example.device.nut](example.device.nut) for an extended example.
+Please see the examples directory [DHCP Example](../examples#dhcp-example) for an extended example.

 ## License ##